iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 ## A not so historical introduction

-### Imperative programming

-We begin our journey in the prehistory of imperative programming;
+We begin our journey in the prehistory of programming;
-that time when computers where still made of coconuts and mammoth fur.
+that time when computers where still mostly made of coconuts and mammoth fur.
 At the time,
-the way to program was quite _unestructured_.
+the way to program was quite unstructured.
 The code of a program was essentially given by a sequence of commands whereas the data was simply piled up in a stack.